- The Health Center has compiled a list of suggested items for all students to have on hand to respond to common illnesses

 - Review suggestions for prevention, treatment and isolation

-Meningitis vaccine for serotype B is strongly recommended for 10-25 years of age but is not required by the Commonwealth of Massachusetts.
-It is the serotype identified in the Five College students during 2017-2018.
-Even though the community outbreak is over, it is recommended that all incoming and returning students receive meningitis B vaccine.
+Meningitis vaccine for serotype B is strongly recommended for 10-25 years of age for students who are at high risk.
+This vaccine is not required by the Commonwealth of Massachusetts.
 There are two vaccines available, Trumenba three dose series and Bexsero a two dose series.
-Students should check with their insurance plan to determine if the cost of this vaccine is covered.
+Students should discuss their specific risks and benefits with their health care providers and check with their insurance plan to determine if the cost of this vaccine is covered.

 If you have more questions about this vaccine, cost or coverage by insurance, email email@example.com.

-See the Massachusetts Publich Health Fact Sheet for more information on Meningitis B.
+See the Massachusetts Public Health Fact Sheet for more information on Meningitis B.